kettleswordfang/reapermod/README.md

 * bone scythe : `lump or chunk of steel + bones + tainted meat + spiral stone`
 * relic scythe (artefact) : `perfected scythe + lump of steel + small relic`
 * ornate scythe (artefact) : `perfected scythe + diamond + gold + silver`

+>The reaper does not listen to the harvest.